Milwaukee Fire advising water safety around Lake Michigan

 The Milwaukee Fire Department was called to a report of a person in the Water near the McKinley Marina Monday afternoon, according to Battalion Chief Joel Rechlitz.

-Two fireboats were dispatched to the area and retrieved the victim, their identity and condition were not disclosed.
+Two fireboats were dispatched to the area and retrieved the victim, identified Tuesday as a 16-year-old girl.
 Rechlitz took the opportunity to advise the public on the dangers of Lake Michigan this time of year.

 “The water is extremely cold right now,” said Battalion Chief Rechlitz “Hyperthermia is a major concern for anyone who is in the water.
 Anyone that is enjoying Lake Michigan should be extremely aware of the dangers that that possesses”